-If your wheelie bin is lost, stolen or damaged, or if you have moved into a property that does not have any bins, a charge of £23 will be made for a replacement.
-The charge was approved by council on 16 October 2013 and introduced on 26 June 2014.
+If your wheelie bin is lost, stolen or damaged, or if you have moved into a property that does not have any bins, a charge of £25 will be made for a replacement.

 Order a new bin

 You will need to pay the charge in full at the time of your request.
 You can pay by debit or credit card.
-Please note that a charge will be made for payments made via credit cards.
 Unfortunately, we do not accept cheques or cash.

 Why have these charges been introduced?

-In 2103 the council spent approximately £35,000 on replacing wheelie bins.
-Due to a significant reduction in central government funding, the council can no longer afford to replace bins entirely at its own cost.
-The charge will help to offset administrative and delivery costs associated with providing a replacement bin.
+In 2013 the council spent approximately £35,000 on replacing wheelie bins.
+The charge will help to offset purchase, administrative, and delivery costs associated with providing a replacement bin.

-We also hope the charges will encourage residents to look after their bins.
+We also hope the charges will encourage residents to look after their bins and store them appropriately.
 This in turn may reduce incidents of anti-social behaviour, for example arson attacks and bin fires.

 I have medical waste collected from my property.
 Can I have an additional grey bin and will I have to pay for it?

-Additional grey bins for medical waste may be issued free of charge.
+Additional grey bins for medical waste may be issued free of charge following assessment of customer need.
 You will need to request the additional bin via our Customer Services Team.
-One of our Operational Supervisory Officers will make an appointment to carry out a waste audit at your property.
-If your request is successful then you will be issued with an “authorised” second grey bin for medical waste only, free of charge
+One of our Waste Management Officers will make an appointment to carry out a waste audit at your property.
+If your request is successful then you will be issued with an “authorised” second grey bin for medical waste only, free of charge.